subrata-dey7/ola-ride-data-analysis-dashboard/README.md

 ### 10. License

-This project is open source and free to use for educational purposes.
+This project is open source and free to use for educational, analytical, and strategic insight purposes.

 🎉🎉 Thank you for checking out the - “OLA Ride Data Analysis” project !!!